 Looking at the results for the Contribution Only and Photo Only treatments, we confirm that, in general, it is difficult to identify the separate effect of personal characteristics on sorting.
 In Contribution Only, subjects only saw past average contributions when ranking.
-Not surprisingly, ranking is strongly affected by the subject's predicted rank.
+Not surprisingly, ranking is strongly affected by the subject's expected rank.
 The relationship is not quite one to one, but it is very close.
 A one rank increase in predicted rank increases a person's actual rank by 0.92.

-Considering the average contributions reported in Table 1, even when no personal characteristics were revealed to subjects in the Contribution Only treatment, ex-post groups would likely be segregated by race or ethnicity.
+Considering the contribution regression results reported in Table 1, even when no personal characteristics were revealed to subjects in the Contribution Only treatment, ex-post groups would likely be segregated by race.
 Indeed, this is the case.
-Using the Contribution Only data and regressing rank on personal characteristics of the person being ranked, Blacks and Indians are ranked lower.
+Using the Contribution Only data and regressing rank on personal characteristics of the person being ranked, Blacks and Others are ranked lower.
 This is the identification problem.

 In Photo Only, subjects only saw pictures of the other subjects when ranking.
 They did not know what any other subject contributed on average.
-In this treatment, black subjects are ranked two ranks lower, indian subjects are ranked two ranks higher, asian men are ranked almost three ranks higher, and other men are ranked about two ranks lower.
-The results with these latter groups may well be attributed to the small sample size.7 However, the result on Blacks is robust to alternative specifications.8 Recall that both Blacks and Indians gave significantly less on average and should be ranked lower if ranking is solely a function of performance.
+In this treatment, black subjects are ranked 2.2 ranks lower, but Others are ranked no lower than Whites.
+The result on Blacks is robust to alternative specifications.9 Recall that both Blacks and Others gave significantly less on average and should be ranked lower if ranking is solely a function of performance.
+That Others are not ranked lower may be a function of misaligned expectations on their behavior.
+We will see later that if that is the case, they are re-aligned with information on performance.

 Not everyone agrees on the rankings in Photo Only.
 Table 3 shows regressions of rank on personal characteristics for different groups of rankers in the Photo Only treatment.
-Table 3 excludes other groups due to the scarcity of observations.
-Conditioning on the gender and race of the person doing the ranking, we find that only Whites are ranking Blacks lower.
-Blacks do not rank Blacks lower.9
+Table 3 looks at broad categories of the data to have sufficient observations.
+Conditioning on the gender or race of the person doing the ranking, we find that both men and women rank Blacks lower.
+Looking at race, there are differences.
+Blacks do rank Others higher than Whites or Blacks, and Whites rank Blacks 4.9 ranks lower.
+Blacks and Others do not rank Blacks lower.

 This result is remarkable and shows that information is not equally important (or used in the same way) for everyone.
-The regression in Table 2 hides this.
+Indeed, for Whites, the characteristics of others explains 16% of the variation in ranking, but for Blacks, it only explains 4%.
+That is, Whites use the information on personal characteristics more than Blacks.10 The regression in Table 2 hides this.
 This evidence alone cannot distinguish the sources of discrimination.
 The results are consistent with white subjects discriminating against black subjects, perhaps statistically.
-But, it is also consistent with an in-group hypothesis that black subjects favor other black subjects, since the payoff-maximizing strategy, given the results shown in Table 1, is to rank black and indian subjects lower.
+But, it is also consistent with an in-group hypothesis that black subjects favor other black subjects, since the payoff-maximizing strategy, given the results shown in Table 1, is to rank black and non-white, non-black subjects lower.